shurane/tentament/README.md

 The above portion is similar to how `SetupWizardActivity` is launched in its AndroidManifest.xml.
 The XML file was reconstructed using dex2jar and jd-gui on the bundled google apps.
-The XML files also bear similarity to the AndroidManifest.xml file for `packages/apps/Provision/AndroidManifest.xml`:
+The XML files also bears similarity to the AndroidManifest.xml file for `packages/apps/Provision/AndroidManifest.xml` included in AOSP:

     <activity
         android:theme="@style/InvisibleNoTitle"